sketch204/sketch204.github.io/git-notes/tldr/git-restore.md

 ---
 title: "[TLDR] Restore"
+excerpt: "Un-stage or reset files back to their last committed state."
 ---

+Restore changes in the working directory and index.

 {% highlight bash %}
 # Restore all changes made in the working directory.
 Staged changes are left untouched